Yelp/threat_intel/README.md

 Calls `whois/nameservers/{nameserver}` Investigate API endpoint.

 Use this method to see WHOIS information for the nameserver.
-(For now the OpenDNS API will only return at most 500 results)
+For now the Umbrella API will only return at most 500 results.

 ```python
 nameservers = ["ns2.google.com"]